written by

 Because this solution can replace discounts, Givz creates content about the downsides of ecommerce discounts and how to market without discounting.

 It’s important to create content about your in-direct competitors.
-Figure out the methods that customers use without you and tell the story of why those methods are the wrong choice.
+Figure out the methods that competitors audiences use and tell the story of why those methods are the wrong choice.

-No matter who your B2B audience is, they have problems.
+No matter who your target customers are, they have problems.
 We all do.

-Do customer research (calls or surveys), to find out what their most stressful problems are and then create content to solve those problems.
+Do customer research (calls or surveys), to gather audience data and find out what their most stressful problems are.
+Then build your b2b content strategy around creating content that solves their business problems.

 For example, Blackboard created a guide to running labs online.
 Obviously, teachers who had to switch to remote instruction during the pandemic had tons of hurdles to jump.
 Running a science lab online is especially difficult because of resource availability as well as security.